Closures

 nonlocal

 When the definition of a function or class is nested (enclosed) within the definitions of other functions, its nonlocal scopes are the local scopes of the enclosing functions.
-The nonlocal statement causes the listed identifiers to refer to names previously bound in nonlocal scopes.
+The nonlocalarrow-up-right statement causes the listed identifiers to refer to names previously bound in nonlocal scopes.
 It allows encapsulated code to rebind such nonlocal identifiers.
 If a name is bound in more than one nonlocal scope, the nearest binding is used.
-If a name is not bound in any nonlocal scope, or if there is no nonlocal scope, a SyntaxError is raised.
+If a name is not bound in any nonlocal scope, or if there is no nonlocal scope, a SyntaxErrorarrow-up-right is raised.

 Assignment